Toyota Land Cruiser review - MPG, running costs & CO2 emissions

 “Official running costs are yet to be confirmed, but we would expect the Land Cruiser to be expensive to run”

-Since the Toyota Land Cruiser is so new, it’s yet to get confirmed MPG figures.
-It’s powered by a sole 2.8-litre diesel engine, however, and is relatively heavy, so it’s safe to say it won’t be the cheapest-to-run car out there.
+The Land Cruiser is powered by a sole 2.8-litre diesel engine, and is relatively heavy, so it’s safe to say it won’t be the cheapest car to run out there – it’s official economy figure is 26.4mpg.
 It’s not designed with fuel economy as a main priority, but Toyota has said a mild-hybrid version of the same diesel engine will be introduced in 2025, which will improve the Land Cruiser’s efficiency.

 A full-hybrid version of the Toyota Land Cruiser will be sold in the USA, but it’s expected this version will not make its way to the UK for the foreseeable future.
-Unfortunately that means the UK-spec Land Cruiser is likely to produce higher CO2 emissions, so we wouldn’t expect it to sit in a low Benefit-in-Kind (BiK) band, meaning it’s not likely to be a great choice as a company car.
+Unfortunately that means the UK-spec Land Cruiser produces a high CO2 emissions figure, putting it in the highest Benefit-in-Kind (BiK) band, and making it a poor choice as a company car.

 How efficient is the Toyota Land Cruiser in the real world?